-IMPORTANT: If "unknown" is displayed after Flash Type --, the memory chip is not programmable or is not supported with the PnP BIOS and therefore cannot be programmed by the Flash Memory Writer utility.
+IMPORTANT: If "unknown" is displayed after Flash Type -, the memory chip is not programmable or is not supported with the PnP BIOS and therefore cannot be programmed by the Flash Memory Writer utility.

-- 1. Download an updated ASUS BIOS file from the Internet (WWW or FTP) or a BBS (Bulletin Board Service) (see ASUS CONTACT INFORMATION on page 3 for details) and save to the disk you created earlier. - 2.
-Boot from the disk you created earlier. - 3.
-At the "A:\" prompt, type PFLASH and then press <Enter>. - 4.
-Enter 2 "Update BIOS Main Block From File" from the Main Menu or option 2 "Update BIOS Including Boot Block and ESCD" from the Advanced Features Menu if prompted by option 2 of the Main Menu. - 5.
+- 1. Download an updated ASUS BIOS file from the internet (WWW), FTP, or a BBS (Bulletin Board Service) and save to the diskette you created above.
+See ASUS CONTACT INFORMATION on Page II of the User's Manual for details. - 2.
+Turn off your computer and open the system cabinet to Enable "Boot Block Programming" jumper as shown in section III of the User's Manual. - 3.
+Boot from the floppy diskette you created above. - 4.
+At the "A:\" prompt, type: [PFLASH] and then the <Enter> key. - 5.
+Enter 2 "Update BIOS Main Block From File" from the Main Menu or option 2 "Update BIOS Including Boot Block and ESCD" from the Advanced Features Menu if prompted by option 2 of the Main Menu. - 6.
 The program displays a second screen prompting you for the name of the BIOS file.
-Type in the complete file name and extension of the new BIOS, and then press <Enter>.
+Type in the complete file name and extension of the new BIOS, and then press the <Enter> key.
 The utility then updates the BIOS file from disk.